api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 - `sponsorWallet`: The
   [sponsor wallet](/reference/airnode/latest/concepts/sponsor.html#sponsorwallet)
-  address that the sponsor received when deriving the wallet for the Airnode being called.
+  address that the sponsor derived using the Airnode's address and extended public key.

 - `fulfillAddress` and `fulfillFunctionId`: The public address of your requester contract and its function that is called upon the return of the request.